rthyberg/autoshotty/README.md

-# ImgScriptShutter
+# autoshotty

-Small python script to take a  screenshot with scrot, upload imgur, copy link to clipboard

-export PATH="$PATH:~/pathtoscript

-This is my first github!
-WOOT!
+Command line utility that caputres a selection to be uploaded to imgur